-Tajah Sahar Schall MA, R-DMT
+Tajah Sahar Schall MA, LPC, R-DMT

-….on a path of uncovering our true Self and figuring out how we fit into our relationships and families.
-When our own cultural background clashes with that of others in our lives, being true to ourselves can be difficult and painful.
+For example, when our own cultural background clashes with that of others in our lives, being true to ourselves can be difficult and painful.
 Life transitions and identity shifts make this even more complicated.
 Entering into romantic partnerships and navigating conflict, living with partners, deciding to end romantic partnerships, getting married, having babies, adopting children, watching as children become young adults – all of these changes can throw our previously harmonious lives into turmoil.
 Family members may disapprove of, or struggle to connect with, romantic partners who come from a different cultural background.
 New parents may feel overwhelmed and isolated.
 Children of multiracial or multiethnic families may have trouble figuring out where they “belong”.
 Navigating these life transitions can be tricky in the best of times.

 So, now for your next step… what can I possibly offer you right now?

 Well, we might be a good fit to work together if you:

 - Want to work with a counselor who understands the ways in which systemic power, privilege and oppression impact health and well being.

 - Want to become more skilled at loving/being in relationship across differences of culture – race, gender, religion, sexual orientation, ethnicity, etc.